-The introduction of the previous reinforcement learning framework into the interbank market model proposed by \cite{berardi2017banks} allows us to draw some important conclusions about the systemic stability of the system and to determine some policy interventions capable of curbing contagion.
-Firstly, the proposed algorithm fully endogenizes the evolution of the interbank network, whose architecture therefore changes over time.
-In this way, we are able to identify that the topology that emerges when the policy recommendation suggests a high supply of liquidity is more resilient in the face of exogenous shocks.
-Also at individual level this policy produces better microeconomic performance.
-In this circumstance, banks are less heterogeneous, which generates an uniform risk exposure among counter-parties able to favor the resiliency of the system.
-The negative impact of heterogeneity on systemic stability is in line with various theoretical and empirical studies (see \cite{caccioli2012heterogeneity}, \cite{iori2006systemic} and \cite{tedeschi2012bankruptcy}).
+The introduction of the reinforcement learning framework into the interbank market model proposed by \cite{berardi2017banks} allows us to draw some important conclusions about the systemic stability of the system and to determine some policy interventions capable of curbing contagion.
+Firstly, the proposed algorithm fully endogenizes the evolution of the interbank network, whose architecture, therefore, changes over time.
+In this way, we can identify that the topology that emerges when the policy recommendation suggests a high supply of liquidity is more resilient in the face of exogenous shocks (see \cite{gai2010contagion} and \cite{elliott2014financial}, for similar results).
+Also, at the individual level, this policy produces better microeconomic performance.
+In this circumstance, the lenders and borrowers are more balanced in size, which generates a uniform risk exposure among counterparties able to favor the system's resiliency.
+Although not unequivocally accepted (see, for instance, \cite{haldane2011systemic}), the negative impact of ''heterogeneity'' on systemic stability is in line with other theoretical and empirical studies (see \cite{caccioli2012heterogeneity}, \cite{iori2006systemic} and \cite{tedeschi2012bankruptcy}).
 On the other hand, the worse performance of a system dominated by low interest rates reflects the empirical evidence.
-Indeed, it is well documented that a credit market dominated by ''low-for-long'' interest rates adversely affects both the banks and the stability of the economy.
-For financial institutions, low rates might reduce resilience by lowering profitability, and thus their ability to replenish capital after a negative shock.
-For the system, this strategy would encourage risk-taking which undermines systemic stability (see \cite{bindseil2018financial}, for a general overview on the topic).
-Finally, our results suggest that the policy recommendation implemented via the reinforcement learning is more able to mitigate systemic risk in comparison with alternative tools.
+Indeed, it is well documented that a credit market dominated by ''low-for-long'' interest rates adversely affects both the banks and the economy's stability.
+For financial institutions, low rates might reduce resilience by lowering profitability and, thus, their ability to replenish capital after a negative shock.
+This strategy would encourage risk-taking for the system, undermining systemic stability (see \cite{bindseil2018financial}, for a general overview of the topic).
+Finally, our results suggest that the policy recommendation implemented via reinforcement learning can more mitigate systemic risk than alternative tools.